micropython/micropython/docs/esp32/quickref.rst

 Interrupts
 ----------
-**Hardware Interrupts** - They are fired by hardware peripherals and sources.hey can be: Internal or External.
+**Hardware Interrupts** - They are fired by hardware peripherals and sources.
+They can be: Internal or External.
 An example of internal hardware interrupts maybe something like a hardware timer interrupt or WDT.
 An example of an external hardware interrupt is external GPIO pins interrupts

 **Sotware Interrupts** - Software Interrupts – Are interrupts that are being fired by the user, the programmers.
 Manually inserted in certain pieces of the code to indicate something or to do an IO request or something.